 |Year four - Both|

 In your first year of coursework at the McDonough School of Business, you will follow the standard Full-time MBA curriculum.
-In the remaining years, you will take two core courses (the Global Business Experience and Principled Leadership in Business and Society) and elective courses.
+In the remaining years, you will take three core courses (the Global Business Experience, Managing the Enterprise, and Ethical Leadership) and elective courses.
 You will work closely with your academic advisors to schedule elective courses, which are chosen from a wide range of options to gain expertise in specific fields.

 To be considered for admission, you may apply to Georgetown McDonough either before starting Law School or during your first year of Law School.